nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 interfaces.
 The X2 interface is also modeled explicitly and it is described in more detail in section :ref:`sec-x2`

-The S1-MME, the S11 and the S5 interfaces are modeled using procotol data units sent over its respective links.
+The S1-MME, the S11 and the S5 interfaces are modeled using protocol data units sent over its respective links.
 These interfaces use the SCTP protocol as transport protocol but currently, the SCTP protocol is not modeled in the ns-3 simulator, so the UDP protocol is used instead of the SCTP protocol.